-British occupation of India begins at the start of the 17th Century, with the 'Raj' reaching its zenith at the end of the 19th Century.
-Indian opposition to colonial rule gains focus in the early 20th Century as the nation unites to expel the British.
+British occupation of India begins at the start of the 17th Century, with the British 'Raj' reaching its zenith at the end of the 19th Century.
+Indian opposition to colonial rule gains momentum in the early 20th Century as the nation unites to expel the British.

 However, the Congress fails to gain the support of Muslim Indians, who found the All-India Muslim League in 1906 as the voice of a "nation within a nation."
 More background.

 Born on 4 February 1917 in Chakwal, in Hindustan in the north of Pakistan.
 His family has a long history of military service.
 After receiving a grammar school education and graduating from Punjab University he enrols in the Indian Military Academy at Dehra Dun, in the foothills of the Himalayas.